jaredkrinke/luasmith/docs/tutorial.md

 # luasmith Tutorial
 In this tutorial, we'll start with a trivial pipeline and build it up into a simple blog theme.
 See [../README.md](../README.md) for an overview of luasmith.

+For an example of input content, look at the `sample/content/` directory.

 ### Trivial/Identity Pipeline
 Here's a pipeline that essentially just copies from `content/` to `out/`: